-Pursuant to provisions of Section 152 of the Companies Act, 2013 ("the Act") read with the applicable rules made thereunder, the Board of Directors of the Company ("Board") at its meeting held on 26th June, 2023, based on the recommendation of the Nomination and Remuneration Committee ("NRC"), had appointed Mr. Ashish Ashokkumar Shah (DIN: 06701501) as an Additional Director (Non-Executive and Non-Independent) with effect from 26th June, 2023.
+Pursuant to the provisions of the Companies Act, 2013 ("the Act") read with the Articles of Association of the Company, subject to the approval of the members, the Board of Directors of the Company, based on the recommendation of the Nomination and Remuneration Committee, approved the appointment of Mr. Karan Nagdev (DIN: 10728141) as an Additional Director, in the category of Non-Executive Independent Director of the Company for a period of 5 (five) years with effect from August 12, 2024.